All Episodes

 He may only owe 8.97% of what he earns playing in the Super Bowl.

-And then if the Broncos return to New York, if they're on the Jets or Giants regular season schedule this year, this coming season.
+And then if the Broncos return to New York, if they're on the Jets or Giants' regular season schedule this year, this coming season.

-But I don't I don't know how New Jersey gets a cut of everything Peyton earns in 2014 simply because he was here for a week.
+Now, I'm not totally sure about this, but I don't know how New Jersey gets a cut of everything Peyton earns in 2014 simply because he was here for a week.

-What he'll get, what New Jersey will get, is a week's worth of earnings that add up to $92,000 if they win.
+What he'll get, what New Jersey will get is a week's worth of earnings that add up to $92,000 if they win.

 Regardless, it's still obscene.